zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  talking about.
 So, Gaius says, “By the way, I have just on e last comment before we shift our focus to this month’s report.”
 “To shift (sh ift) your focus” means to begin discussing a new or different topic; it’s similar t o “to turn to.”
 Gaius says, “It seems to me that we need more information on how the Duluth office is doing.”
 Duluth is a city in northern Minnesota.
 Gaius says, “Could  we ask for more info (meaning information) to be included in next month’s r eport?”

 Laura says, “I’m sure we can.
 Incidentally, Dee is quitt ing and Kara will be taking her place.”
 “Incidentally” (or, if it’s pronounced mo re carefully, “incidentally”) means that you want to add some additional information  about the topic that you were just discussing – usually that’s what it means.
 Laura says that Dee is quitting and Kara will be taking her place.
 Perhaps D ee and Kara both work in the Duluth office, so this is an additional piece of in formation related to the topic they were just discussing.
 Then she says, “This is off the r ecord, of course.”
 “Off the record” means unofficially.
 It’s a phrase that you use  to tell people that the information you are giving them is secret.
 It’s usually use d by government officials or other people who are being interviewed, f or example, by a newspaper reporter, and they don’t want something “on the record ,” meaning they don’t want something to be recorded – something to be written do wn.
 That’s what “the record” is here; it’s an account of something; it’s a story or details about something.
-So, “off the record” would mean I don’t w ant you to write this down or I don’t want you to tell anyone else I’m telling you.
+So, “off the record” would mean I don’t want you to write this down or I don’t want you to tell anyone else I’m telling you.

 Laura says, “Okay, now back to this month’s report…”  Gaius, however, says, “Speaking of personnel changes, did you know that Lee is b eing promoted to V.P. next month?”
 “Speaking of” is a phrase used to show  that you want to add more information that is related to the topic just me ntioned.
 Once again, it’s another way of changing the topic of the conversation, b ut what you’re really doing here is linking – connecting the information you’r e about to say with information that was just discussed.
 So for example if I’m talking about going to New York City on a vacation and my friend has a relative,  someone who is part of his family that lives in New York, after I tell him my story, he may say to me, “Speaking of New York, I have an uncle who lives there, yo u know.”
 So he’s connecting his topic to my topic.
 Gaius says, “Speaking of p ersonnel changes (personnel refers to the people who work for a company) , did you know that Lee is being promoted to V.P. next month?”
 “To be promot ed” means to get a better job, a job with more responsibility, a job that is hig her up in the company.